 The public policy and law major is an interdisciplinary program in which students learn and practice methods and modes of thinking required to understand and become actively engaged in the analysis of legal and public policy issues.
 Grounded in the liberal arts, the program provides students with the tools of analysis in social science, law, and the humanities needed to understand the substance of public policy concerns.
 Trinity College is a particularly appropriate place to study public policy and law because students have ready access to state, regional, and local governments, as well as to lobbyists and numerous nonprofit and advocacy organizations involved in the making of law and policy.

-For more details on the program's faculty, requirements, and sources, visit our Web site at www.trincoll.edu/Academics/MajorsAndMinors/Policy/.
+For more details on the program's faculty, requirements, and sources, visit its Web site at http://www.trincoll.edu/Academics/MajorsAndMinors/Policy/.

 The public policy and law major requires 14 courses consisting of:

 - four core courses

 - three courses and a one-credit academic internship in a chosen concentration

 - two electives chosen from an approved list

 Only courses passed with a grade of C- or better will count toward the major.

 Students considering the public policy major are strongly urged to take ECON 101.
 Basic Economic Principles, PBPL 123.
 Fundamentals of American Law, and POLS 102.
 American National Government prior to declaring the major.
 These three courses are important for understanding the basic elements of public policy debate and are a prerequisite for certain upper-level courses students may wish to elect later in the program.